kevL/yata/ReadMe.txt

 Editcol
-- create head ...  : creates a col. This clears Undo/Redo, etc.
+- create head ...  : creates a col. This clears Undo/Redo, etc. The col will be created at the position of a selected col, shifting the table to the right; press [Esc] to deselect any selected col to create a col at the far right of the table
 - delete head ...  : deletes a selected col. This clears Undo/Redo, etc.
 - relabel head ... : relabels the head of a selected col